seleniumQuery/seleniumQuery/README.md

 It is worth noting that, in seleniumQuery, all CSS Selectors are translated to XPath before execution by the browser.
 This way, most of extended selectors won't result in a performance hit, as happens with jQuery.
 On the other hand, some may.

+#Supported functions

+seleniumQuery aims to implement all relevant jQuery functions, as well as including some particular ones.

 #Supported jQuery Functions